Reflux nephropathy is a condition in which the kidneys are damaged by the backward flow of urine into the kidney.

 Imaging tests that may be done include:

-Vesicoureteral reflux is separated into 5 different grades.
+Vesicoureteral reflux is separated into five different grades.
 Simple or mild reflux often falls into grade I or II.
 The severity of the reflux and amount of damage to the kidney help determine treatment.

 Simple, uncomplicated vesicoureteral reflux (called primary reflux) can be treated with: